-We were smitten by the combo of cookie dough and popsicles, but then we saw Greek yogurt in the ingredient list and we knew this was going to be an endless love affair.
-The satiating Greek gift is bursting with bone-strengthening calcium, gut-friendly probiotics that science says improve cognitive function and belly-filling protein.
+We were smitten by the combo of cookie dough and Popsicles, but then we saw Greek yogurt in the ingredient list and we knew this was going to be an endless love affair.
+The satiating Greek gift is bursting with bone-strengthening calcium, as well as gut-friendly probiotics that science says improve cognitive function and belly-filling protein.

 Get the recipe from Chocolate and Carrots.

-If you’re a PB junkie, you don’t need much convincing to bite into this one.
-However, if you’re afraid it’ll ruin your body goals, you might be more pleasantly surprised.
+If you're a PB junkie, you don't need much convincing to bite into this one.
+However, if you're afraid it'll ruin your body goals, you might be more pleasantly surprised.
 For starters, consuming peanut butter is just more satiating than most other foods—which means you consume less.
-But imagine cookies that could actually increase your calorie scorching potential.
-According to a study in the International Journal of Obesity and Related Metabolic Disorders, peanuts can even increase your metabolic furnace.
-In that study, subjects’ metabolic rate jumped by 11 percent when they ate about 500 calories of peanuts daily for 19 weeks.
-Speaking of metabolism, make sure you’re not sabotaging with these 31 Ways You Messed Up Your Metabolism Today.
+But imagine cookies that could actually increase your calorie-scorching potential.
+According to a study in the International Journal of Obesity and Related Metabolic Disorders, peanuts can increase your metabolic furnace.
+In that study, subjects' metabolic rate jumped by 11 percent when they ate about 500 calories of peanuts daily for 19 weeks.

 Get the recipe from Veggie Balance.

 Whether you follow a gluten-free diet because you suffer from celiac disease or you simply avoid gluten because it makes you feel cloudy, these thumbprint cookies are an absolute treat.
-Rather than being full of fattening fillers, like most GF products flooding grocery store shelves, they contain coconut flour and almond meal in place of regular flour.
+Rather than being full of fattening fillers, like many gluten-free products flooding grocery store shelves, they contain coconut flour and almond meal in place of regular flour.
 The rest of the ingredients are wholesome and not manufactured in a lab.
-Not sure what the deal is with gluten?
-Check out these 35 Gluten-Free Questions Answered in Five Words or Less.

 Get the recipe from The Skinny Fork.

-Getting your mini-me to eat more veggies is no small feat—which is why we love recipes like this that hide a nutritional superfood inside a toddler-pleasing treat.
+Getting your mini-me to eat more veggies is no small feat, which is why we love recipes like this one, which hides a nutritional superfood inside a toddler-pleasing treat.

 Get the recipe from Little House Living.

-If you’re looking for a way to maintain your summer glow, pumpkins are your new BFF, thanks to their fat-soluble pigments called carotenoids.
+If you're looking for a way to maintain your summer glow, pumpkins are your new BFF, thanks to their fat-soluble pigments called carotenoids.
 Plus, with more fiber and protein than sugar, the gourd is a natural appetite suppressant.
-And it might help you get to the gym more often: After running a series of animal tests, Taiwanese researchers concluded that eating the squash helps fight off the production of lactic acid—the compound that’s responsible for making your muscles ache the next day.
-While this is by no means an excuse to go in a batch of these cookies, it is one more way to get your daily pumpkin on and take advantage of the fall superfoods‘ surplus of health benefits.
+While this is by no means an excuse to go in a batch of these cookies, it's one more way to get your daily pumpkin on and to take advantage of the superfood's surplus of health benefits.